The following is the patient’s complete blood count (CBC):

 |PT (seconds)||INR||aPTT (seconds)|

-Question 1: Based on the information provided, what is NOT appropriate in this patient’s transfusion order (more than one answer may apply)?
+Question 1: Based on the information provided, what is appropriate for this patient:

 Explanation to question 1:

 Indications for transfusion are based on most current guidelines.1 Red blood cell (RBC) transfusion is indicated for symptomatic deficiency of O2-carrying capacity or tissue hypoxia due to inadequate circulating RBC mass (anemia).
 When deciding whether to transfuse an individual patient, it is important to consider the clinical context, current hemoglobin (Hb) level (trigger or threshold), patient preferences and alternative therapies to transfusion:

 - For hemodynamically stable hospitalized adult patients, including critically ill patients, a restrictive RBC transfusion practice is recommended with transfusion not being indicated until the Hb level is below 7 g/dL.

 - For patients undergoing orthopedic surgery, cardiac surgery, and those with preexisting cardiovascular disease a transfusion threshold of 8 g/dL is recommended.

 Therefore, as this patient is undergoing orthopedic surgery and has a Hb level below 8 g/dL, RBC transfusion is indicated.2

 As far as the dosage, for a clinically stable patient, such as this one, RBCs are transfused one at a time and the response is monitored.
 However, in deciding how much to transfuse, other critical factors include:

 - Chest pain thought to be cardiac in origin